FGIT: Fault-Guided Fine-Tuning for Code Generation: Discussion

-\textit{Compared to Reinforcement Learning Method}.
-Given the increasing popularity of reinforcement learning (RL) methods for improving code generation~\cite{le2022coderl,wang2022compilable}, we believe it's important to compare our approach with these established techniques.
-As RL methods in code generation typically aim to align model outputs with desired code solutions by increasing the probability of correct implementations while reducing the likelihood of erroneous ones, they share similarities with our work principle of enhancing LLMs' ability to identify \textit{error-sensitive segments} to improve code generation capabilities.
+\textbf{\textit{Compared to Reinforcement Learning Method}.} Given the increasing popularity of reinforcement learning (RL) methods for improving code generation~\cite{le2022coderl,wang2022compilable}, we believe it's important to compare our approach with these established techniques.
+As RL methods in code generation typically aim to align model outputs with desired code solutions by increasing the probability of correct implementations while reducing the likelihood of erroneous ones, they share similarities with our work principle of enhancing LLMs' ability to identify \ess to improve code generation capabilities.
 Specifically, we compare our approach with the representative DPO method~\cite{rafailov2023direct}, which is widely used and has demonstrated significant advantages in code generation~\cite{yang2024synthesizing,miao2024aligning,gee2024code,zhang2024codedpo,gallego2024refined}.
 This method works by training models to directly maximize the likelihood of preferred outputs over non-preferred ones without requiring explicit reward modeling, learning from paired examples of more and less desirable code implementations.

 To ensure a fair comparison, we select the same LLMs and use identical experimental settings as stated in RQ1 for DPO training.
-The training dataset remains consistent across both DPO and \appname, and we evaluate and compare the performance of DPO and \appname on the Humaneval(+), MBPP(+), and BigCodeBench benchmarks.
+The training dataset remains consistent across both DPO and \appname, and we evaluate and compare the performance of DPO and \appname on HumanEval(+), MBPP(+), and BigCodeBench.
 Table ~\ref{tab:dis-dpo-eval} shows the performance of LLMs trained with different methods.
 Overall, LLMs with \appname consistently outperform those trained with DPO.
 We can observe that \appname outperforms DPO by a relative average of 4.2\%, across three selected benchmarks.
-This advantage stems from fundamental methodological differences: while DPO relies on coarse-grained preference signals that cannot precisely target \textit{error-sensitive segments}, \appname specifically maintains learning across all tokens while strategically emphasizing \textit{error-sensitive segments} within code implementations.
+This advantage stems from fundamental methodological differences: while DPO relies on coarse-grained preference signals that cannot precisely target \ess, \appname specifically maintains learning across all tokens while strategically emphasizing \ess within code implementations.
 This approach ensures the LLM retains general coding knowledge while becoming more attentive to critical details that often determine functional correctness.

 Additionally, we note that DPO's ability to differentially reward correct implementations and penalize incorrect ones could be leveraged to enhance the learning of error-sensitive segments.
 Specifically, a tailored reward function could be designed to strengthen the model's focus on these critical segments, potentially combining the strengths of both approaches.
 We leave this promising direction for future exploration.